ychoi04/mica-gd405/lectures/w3-type-setting.md

 -----
 *Exercise: Convert your own letter design code using functions and parameters.
 Write a few different words by calling them multiple times.*

 *Exercise: Now, we are moving onto parametric type design.
 What other parameters can you add to control other typographic properties?
-Create variables and parameters and connect to your letter design.*
+Create variables and parameters and connect to your letter design.* Below is an example of adding a 'slant' parameter.

 ![parametric type design](../images/type-setting-parameters.png)